oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 1. Solicit and receive PDF files from MSA members
   * Method depends on tech-savviness of provider: meet people where they are
-1. Gather files on GibHub for Groups page
+1. Gather files on GitHub for Groups page
 1. Convert PDFs to plain text
   * May use OCR/conversion program for bulk transformation of PDF into plain text
 1. Convert plain text files to Markdown files and commit to GitHub